mhmtsrfglu/AWS-Serverless-Example/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-## A serverless architecture using with AWS and React Hooks.
+## A serverless architecture using with AWS and React Hooks.(React ve React hook'ları kullanan serverless bir mimari.)

 #### - React
 #### - React Hooks